apereo/cas/docs/cas-server-documentation/planning/Security-Guide.md

 different domain than the one which the first resource itself serves.
 This should help more with CAS-enabled applications are accessed via XHR/Ajax requests.

-{% include_cached casproperties.html properties="cas.http-web-request" %}
+{% include_cached casproperties.html properties="cas.http-web-request.cors" %}

 #### Security Response Headers